rominalodolo/GitHubSearchProject/README.md

-# Beginning React
+# React Router DOM Project

-This website is based on exercises from the Beginning React book by Greg Lim [Beginning React Book](https://github.com/greglim81/react-chapter2).
+This website is based on exercise react-router-dom from the Beginning React book by Greg Lim [Beginning React Book](https://github.com/greglim81/react-chapter2).

 ## Netlify Link